What is Mary MacKillop Outreach?

 What are the benefits of accessing this service?

-The Cottage focuses on improving wellbeing within a social, supportive and confidential community setting.
+The Men’s Shed program in The Cottage focuses on improving wellbeing within a social, supportive and confidential community setting.
 The participants have the opportunity to develop and/or refine skills in manual arts, upholstery and woodwork whilst building meaningful social networks.

 Can I volunteer with Mary MacKillop Outreach?